Natalia Iwanek Editing

 - a University Certificate in Plain Language from Simon Fraser University.

-My main areas of study: editing, plain language, linguistic hybridity, Spanish, Spanglish, the Latin American dictator novel, diasporic identity, international relations, and US foreign policy in Latin America.
+My main areas of study: editing, plain language, linguistic hybridity, Spanish, Spanglish, the Latin American dictator novel, diasporic identity, political science, international relations, and US foreign policy in Latin America.

 I am also multilingual.

-- In addition to my native English, I speak Spanish and Ukrainian fluently and have a working knowledge of Polish and very basic Russian.
+- In addition to my native Canadian English, I speak Mexican/Guatemalan Spanish and Ukrainian fluently and have a working knowledge of Polish and a beginner level in Brazilian Portuguese and Russian.

 - I am also a TEFL-certified English language teacher with a focus on CELPIP and IELTS English-language examinations.